Mekhitarists: Literary and artistic activities

-Mekhitar is credited for initiating the study of the Armenian writings of the fourth and fifth centuries, which has resulted in the development and adoption of a literary language, nearly as distinct from the vulgar tongue as Latin is from Italian.
+Mekhitar is credited for initiating the study of the Armenian writings of the fourth and fifth centuries, which has resulted in the development and adoption of a Classical Armenian literary language, nearly as distinct from the vulgar tongue as Latin is from Italian.
 This provided modern Armenian with a literary connection to its ancient past and literature.

 Mekhitar's versions of The Imitation of Christ and the Bible began the series of translations of great books, continued unceasingly during two centuries, and ranging from the early Fathers of the Church and the works of Thomas Aquinas (one of their first labors) to Homer and Virgil and the best known poets and historians of later days.

 Ariel Agemian illustrated the Imitation and contributed several major portraits of Mekhitarist monks and religious scenes.
 He is also known for documenting the Turkish Massacre from his own recollections.

 At one period, in connexion with their Vienna house, there existed an association for the propagation of Catholic books, which is said to have distributed nearly a million volumes, and printed and published six new works each year.
-To him also they owe the guidance of their first steps in exegesis – the branch of learning in which they have won most distinction – and the kindred studies of the liturgy and the religious history of their country.
+To him also they owe the guidance of their first steps in exegesis—the branch of learning in which they have won most distinction—and the kindred studies of the liturgy and the religious history of their country.

-At San Lazzaro he founded the printing press from which the most notable of their productions have been issued, and commenced there the collection of Armenian manuscripts for which their library has become famous.
-To any but members of the order the history of the Mekhitarists will seem uneventful because of the quiet plodding along ancient traditional paths, and the fidelity to the spirit and ideals of their founder.
+At San Lazzaro, he founded the printing press from which the most notable of their productions have been issued, and began to produce the collection of Armenian manuscripts for which their library is known for.